nightttt7/tool9/README.md

 provides
 ------
 classes
-  - RRP: construct a risk parity portfolio. functions
+  - RRP: construct a risk parity portfolio.
+(Typo, should be RPP but not RRP) functions
   - period: return the effective date period of one column
   - describe: return basic statistical descriptions